 Other cultural shifts such as adult children staying home with their parents longer, young adults getting married and having kids later in life, the prevalence of blended (and re-blended) families, and the rise of a sort of “global community” are all playing a significant role in how we celebrate holidays.

-Five years ago, Friendsgiving wasn’t even a thing.
-Five years ago, we collectively tried to think of good gifts to give, not necessarily good experiences to gift.
+Seven years ago, Friendsgiving wasn’t even a thing.
+Seven years ago, we collectively tried to think of good gifts to give, not necessarily good experiences to gift.
 Today, selling experiences (like paying for the experience of being trapped in an escape room with a zombie chained to a wall that’s closing in on you ever few minutes) is a growing industry.

 I said all of that to drive home the point that younger Americans aren’t forfeiting holiday traditions.
 They are effectively creating new ones.